-(c) A utility shall apportion to regulated operations the lesser of fully allocated costs or market price when purchasing services and products from an affiliate.
-Competitive bidding must be used when the utility projects to spend more than \$500,000 in a calendar year for a particular product or service.
+The proposed rule provides that a utility shall apportion to regulated operations the lesser of fully allocated costs or market price when purchasing services and products from an affiliate.
+The rule also proposes that a utility must use competitive bidding when the utility projects to spend more than \$500,000 in a calendar year for a particular product or service.